Only the spirits have kept the mysteries that abound in these most-haunted historical properties in Kansas.

 The Santa Fe Depot was opened in 1898.
-Back then it was named the Harvey House and railroad depot.
-It became the Theater Company in 1993 which provides a dinner theater for customers today.
+Back then, it was named the Harvey House and railroad depot.
+It became the Theater Company in 1993, and today provides a dinner theater.
 Individuals claim to see a waitress from the Harvey House Restaurant.
-There have been sightings of a man in the basement, a young female on the third floor stairs.
+There have been sightings of a man in the basement, a young female on the third-floor stairs.
 A child appears on the second and third floors

 Photo Credit: Hutchinson News

 The Wolf Hotel was built in 1894 when the railroad came into town.
-The underground tunnel system was built underneath to contain services that were in "High Demand" in those days for travelers.
-The included bars, whore house and barbershops.
+An underground tunnel system was built underneath to contain services that were in "high demand" in those days for travelers – including bars, barbershops, and a whore house.
 The Bank of Ellinwood and the downstairs was also part of the underground tunnel system that ran through the hotel and into Ellinwood.
 It also housed the Drummer’s room, Joe’s Snack Counter, a bar and cards room, among others.
-The downstairs still houses the first air condiitoner in Barton County.
+The downstairs still houses the first air conditioner in Barton County.

-Later on, Fred Wolf, John Wolf’s son, added on the Sunflower Dining room in 1924.
+Later on, Fred Wolf (the builder's son) added the Sunflower Dining room in 1924.
 It was a prestigious restaurant that attracted people from many places with its amber lighting and wheat shock columns.

 As with most old and historic buildings, the Wolf Hotel and its underground tunnel has seen its fair share of the paranormal.
-Some of the ghost stories attached to the tunnels include that of a man who was shot down in the street and then left in the boiler room under the hotel to die.
+Some of the ghost stories attached to the tunnels include that of a man who was shot in the street and left in the hotel boiler room to die.
 With a long history of death and mystery, this restored lodging place has more than its share of ghost stories and spirited encounters.
 From a suicide in the dining room to the mysterious underground tunnels and abandoned stores, the Wolf Hotel is a ghost hunter’s dream!

 Photo Credit: YouTube’s Adventure Tours of Kansas

-In 1905, Colonel Napoleon Bonaparte Brown announced his plans to build the opera house, named the Brown Grand Theatre.
-This community-based theatre was created and dedicated to enhancing life.
-The Opera House flourished until the death of Brown in 1910.
+In 1905, Colonel Napoleon Bonaparte Brown announced his plans to build the opera house, which he named the Brown Grand Theatre.
+This community-based theater was created and dedicated to enhancing life.
+The Opera House flourished until Brown's death in 1910.
 His son Earl died a few months later.

-The theatre is known to be haunted these prominent figures, attempting to keep their creation alive.
+The theater is known to be haunted by both Brown and his son, attempting to keep their creation alive.

 Photo Credit: Wikimedia Commons

-Built in 1857 by Great H. Hollenberg, this six-room property served as a grocery store, tavern, and unofficial post office.
+Built in 1857 by Great H. Hollenberg, this six-room property served as a grocery store, tavern, and the town's unofficial post office.

-Today, the Hollenberg Pony Express Station is the only remaining of these historical mail delivery establishments.
-Proudly, it continues to stand in its original location and so does those that once served an important part of its historical existence.
+Today, the Hollenberg Pony Express Station is the only such station still in existence.
+Proudly, it continues to stand in its original location.